edwelker/website/content/posts/extreme-early-review-of-advanced-dom-scripting.md

     - closures
 post_format: []
 ---
 Started reading through [Advanced DOM Scripting](http://advanceddomscripting.com/2007/07/19/the-smell-of-fresh-ink/) by Jeffrey Sambells.
 Normally would wait to comment until I got to the end, but I am excited that he mentioned both the scope chain and closures in the first chapter!
-As my sister would say, "Sweet Lovin!”
+As my sister would say, "Sweet Lovin!"